PlagueVRC/AntiRip/README.md

 #### Really do it.
 Close Unity, and make a full clean copy of your entire Unity Project folder.
 A small percentage of avatars did have odd things in their mesh that just wouldn't work, or could cause errors, and the script could leave some assets in the project in a rather messed up state.

-#### Install Kanna Protecc and Poiyomi (Or another supported shader)
+#### Install Kanna Protecc and a supported shader

 1. Ensure you are using latest VRC SDK.
-2. Download the Poiyomi 8/8.1 package from https://github.com/poiyomi/PoiyomiToonShader or Poiyomi's patreon discord if you bought, and import it into your Unity project.
+2. Download the supported shader of your choice from [Supported Shaders](#supported-shaders), and import it into your Unity project.
 3. Click ([Download](https://github.com/PlagueVRC/AntiRip/archive/refs/heads/main.zip)).
 Once downloaded, extract it.
 Once you have the folder, put that into your assets folder of your unity project.

 #### Setup VRC Components.